johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 "Last week there were 21 hours of heating"

-*   When the heating is automatically turned off because of a suspected open window (See Verwijzing).
+*   When the heating is automatically turned off because of a suspected open window (See [Window open detection](#windowopendetection)).

 ![](https://user-images.githubusercontent.com/43075793/110302916-13763e80-7ffa-11eb-8579-ccd264169956.png)